pjsdev/simplerpc/README.md

 def handle_thanks(connection, data):
     print("The client showed gratitude: %s" % data["msg"])

+    # we override the okay_data on the connection
+    # if we want to send a FAIL response, raise an exception (see below)
+    connection.okay_data = {"Custom OKAY data": 123}

 def handle_connect(connection):
     print("Client connected with net id: %s" % connection.net_id)
     connection.rpc("welcome", {"msg": "Welcome to simplerpc"})